VulcanJS/vulcan-npm/docusaurus/docs/vulcan-fire/get-started.md

 ## It works for any database

-Artemis can plug to any database, as long as you can implement the basic CRUD operations to build what we call a "Connector".
+Fire can plug to any database, as long as you can implement the basic CRUD operations to build what we call a "Connector".

 We provide a Mongoose connector out-of-the-box.

 ## There is no lock-in

-Vulcan Artemis makes you productive in the early stages of your application development, or even later on.
+Vulcan Fire makes you productive in the early stages of your application development, or even later on.

 However, if you start needing very custom and complexe code, there is absolutely no-restriction.
-You can still write normal Apollo GraphQL resolvers as you would do without Artemis.
+You can still write normal Apollo GraphQL resolvers as you would do without Fire.

-There is also no obligation to use Artemis hooks client-side.
+There is also no obligation to use Fire hooks client-side.
 Or to use React.
 Or even to client-side GraphQL, thanks to tools such as [Wundergraph](https://wundergraph.com/).
 If you need only a backend, you might like our [Vulcan Express starter](../vulcan-express/).

 ## Give it a try!

-The easiest way to start with Artemis, is to discover either our [Next.js starter](../vulcan-next) or our [Express starter](../vulcan-express).
+The easiest way to start with Fire, is to discover either our [Next.js starter](../vulcan-next) or our [Express starter](../vulcan-express).